 Sending email from within an application is easy given the SMTP services available.
 But any emails that are sent almost always require some element of pre-processing and coordination.
 If this processing is done serially, it can take a long time to deliver an even modest number of emails.

-8. Replacing CRON with a More Reliable Cloud Scheduler
+8. Replace CRON with a More Reliable Cloud Scheduler

-Another popular use cases of IronWorker is to use it to schedule tasks, whether it’s a one time task or something that needs to run on a continual basis.
+Another popular use for IronWorker is to use it to schedule tasks in your worker system, whether it’s a one-time task or something that needs to run on a continual basis.
 The traditional way of handling scheduled jobs has been to use CRON.
 This approach, however, doesn’t translate well to cloud applications.
 CRON jobs running on a lone server (virtual or not) is difficult to maintain and can represent a single point of failure.

 The scheduling capability within IronWorker is simple to use and offers greater reliability than CRON jobs.
 You can incorporate all of the processing within the scheduled task or you can have this task kick off other workers (a more common use).
 All of the processing in this article can be done as a result of a direct user events or they can be triggered on a particular schedule.
 Using IronWorker, you can eliminate the need to monitor or manage your own scheduling infrastructure.

 7 Reasons Webhooks Are Magic http://t.co/3aXtoB7gAk been using it for a couple of weeks, amazing